gowon/VendorMediaTypes.AspNetCore/README.md

 # VendorMediaTypes.AspNetCore

 Support content-based action selection in ASP.NET Core using custom vendor media types.
+This project creates a clear path for exposing CQRS through a RESTful API.

 ## Usage